Christmas Team Building Activities to Build Morale and Fun at Work

 Typically, a nice dinner is a perfect way to get your group into the festive season.
 After I left corporate America and began working for small business owners, this was a major shift that I noticed.
 The big companies I worked for organized big Christmas parties.
 The entrepreneurs organized intimate Christmas dinners.

-My last boss used to take the whole team (and our spouses) out to a nice restaurant and pick up the check.
+My last boss used to take the whole team, and our spouses, out to a nice restaurant and pick up the check.
 The evenings were always nice.
-We got to dress up and interact with our coworkers in a more friendly environment.
+We got to dress up and interact with our coworkers in a more laid-back environment.
 Some years, we would organize a Secret Santa or white elephant gift exchange just to make the dinner more festive.
 However, most years, just dinner with friends and family was the perfect activity.

 Organize a Competitive Team Outing.

 If you have more of a budget for your Christmas team building activities, your group will have a great time in a team outing.
 For instance, one of my clients this year took their team to an indoor go-kart track.
-The facility gave the group a private room to share a meal together.
-Then, they each received a game card to play video games.
+The facility gave the group a private room and they each received a game card to play video games.
 The entire activity was juvenile — sure.
 But it was also really fun.

-If your team is more inclined to enjoy a little friendly competition, you might try an outing at Top Golf or try your hand at ax throwing.
-Top Golf locations have popped up in many major cities.
-You will likely need to schedule your reservation early because this activity is very popular.
-However, your team will have a blast.
-These huge facilities allow your team members to eat, drink, and play a fun game that is a cross between going to a driving range and bowling.
+If your team is more inclined to enjoy a little friendly competition, you might try an outing at Top Golf.
+Top Golf locations have popped up in many cities.
+It is extremely popular so make sure to plan ahead because you will likely need to schedule your reservation early.
+These huge facilities allow your team members to eat, drink, and play a fun and competitive game.

-For a more adventurous team, try ax throwing.
+For a more adventurous team activity, try ax throwing.
 If you have never heard of this activity, don’t be alarmed.
 It is actually quite a bit tamer (and safer) than it sounds.
 This activity is actually just a new iteration of throwing darts.
 (It’s just that the darts are bigger and heavier.)
-Ax throwing bars and clubs have opened up in cities all over the world in the last few years.
-Yes, it is a new fad, but it is also something that most of your team has probably never done before.
-Since it is new it is more interesting.
+Ax throwing venues have opened up in cities all over the world in the last few years.
+This activity is something that most of your team has probably never done before.
+This will make it even more interesting to your team.

 For more team outings, take a look at our post about Fun Team Outings for Your Group.